scalation/scalation_kernel/README.md

 ## License

-Copyright (c) 2017 Michael E. Cotterell and the University of Georgia.
+Copyright &copy; Michael E. Cotterell and the University of Georgia.
 This software is free and open source under an
 [MIT License](https://github.com/scalation/scalation_kernel/blob/master/LICENSE.md).
 The content and opinions expressed on this Web page do not necessarily